I’ve been making some changes to my laundry room since my dad built a pedestal for my washer and dryer.

 Because the fabric has a white background, I used white spray paint primer on the bulletin board.
 I didn’t care about coating it completely, but I did want to knock down the color a bit so you wouldn’t be able to see the cork underneath the fabric.

-Next, I painted the frame in CeCe Caldwell’s Blue Montana Sky.
+Next, I painted the frame in CeCe Caldwell chalk paint in Blue Montana Sky.
 I had just enough left in my sample jar to give the bulletin board frame two coats.

 Next, I ironed my fabric and cut it slightly larger than the bulletin board.
 I affixed it to the cork using spray adhesive, being careful to smooth out any wrinkles.